 Live Examples in Sheets

-Go to this spreadsheet for the examples of the function shown above that you can study and use anywhere you would like.
+Go to this spreadsheet for examples of the above function that you can study and use anywhere.